 Your first option for starting your seeds are the seed starter trays.
 You can buy them in the kits (as mentioned) or you can buy the trays alone.

 A lot of times people will buy the kits because they come with the lid (to offer the greenhouse effect), the seed starter trays, and the watering trays underneath.
 This is a convenient option but one that gets rather costly if you plan on growing a large garden.

 Understand that the trays are reusable, so it should be a one-time investment if you choose to take this route.
 Take care to sterilize them after use by washing them with organic soap and scalding water, just to ensure no bugs or pathogens are carried over to the next year's seedlings.

-The second option for starting your seeds is to bargain hunt for your materials.
+The second option for your seed starting tips is to bargain hunt for your materials.

 At the end of the growing season, all nurseries (including the big name ones) are looking to get rid of items very cheaply.
 A lot of times they’ll have whole carts full of plants that need to go that you can buy for as little as $10.